daboehme/caliper-tutorial/tutorial/region_profiling.md

 * Caliper automatically constructs a hierarchy out of nested regions.
 * Regions created with the annotation macros must be nested correctly.

-There are other macros to mark loops (we'll get to those later), and lower-level instrumentation APIs for advanced use cases, documented here: http://llnl.github.io/Caliper/AnnotationAPI.html
+There are other macros to mark loops, and lower-level instrumentation APIs for advanced use cases, documented here: http://llnl.github.io/Caliper/AnnotationAPI.html